News > InnovationNew research shows sleep loss linked to accelerated aging

 Carroll and Dunkel Schetter reported last year that a mother’s stress prior to giving birth may accelerate her child’s biological aging, which is a form of “intergenerational transfer of health risk,” Dunkel Schetter said .

-First Longevity Ltd is an appointed representative of Prospect Capital Ltd which is authorised and regulated by the Financial Conduct Authority.
-The information included in this website is for informational purposes only: its purpose is to promote a broad consumer understanding and knowledge of various health topics.
+The information included in this website is for informational purposes only: its purpose is to promote a broad consumer understanding a knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.